org-metaeffekt/metaeffekt-core/docs/software-composition-analysis.md

 # Software Composition Analysis Support

 Software Composition Analysis (SCA) has various aspects.
-Primarily, SCA focuses on the analysis of a software asset to reveal its different parts.
-On second sight SCA is technology-specific.
-SCA must anticipate the different technologies used to define a software asset in order to decompose and interpret its parts.
+Primarily, SCA focuses on the analysis of a software asset to reveal its different parts and must anticipate the different technologies used to define a software asset in order to decompose and interpret its parts.

 ## Definitions